dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 With that out of the way, here's what this randomizer does and does not do.
 [So Far].

-There are currently 66 objcets randomized in the "Pool".
+There are currently 96 objcets randomized in the "Pool".
 They are :

 (1).
 All 25 Shop Items.
 Non-Equippable items such as Keys cost billions of coins, and adjusting their prices causes the game to crash.
 So they cannot be found in Shops.
 All other equippable items can be found in shops.
-This includes Trident, Oasis Boots, Pygmy Items, Legend Items, and Spells.
+This includes Ocarina, Trident, Oasis Boots, Pygmy Items, Legend Items, and Spells.
 It does not include a Heart.

 (2).
 The "Elder" items at the beginning of the game.
 These can be any item, except for a Heart.